Mono-Code-Scheme/scheme/README.md

 | |Pink|#FF72F6 | |

-## Lynx
+# Lynx
-Panther is the dark variant of the color scheme
+Lynx is the light variant of the color scheme

 |Preview|Name|Hex|RGB|